kindfulkirby/sopel-habitica/README.md

 api_url = https://habitica.com/api/v2/
 ```

-`max_lines` is the number of lines each IRC message (which itself is limited to 400 characters) can be long.
+`max_lines` is the number of lines (each of which is limited to 400 characters) each IRC message can be long.
 `colors` can be set to `False` to deactivate the colors for this module.
 Makes it much harder to read, though!
 `api_url` is the url of the Habitica API.
 If you have your own version of Habitica running, you might want to change it.